circuitaurcode/circuitaurcode/README.md

 # 👋 Hi, I'm Vivek Prakash

 ## 🚀 About Me
-I'm a **Web Developer and Software Engineer** with a passion for building scalable web applications, WordPress themes, and AI-driven automation tools.
+I'm a **Electrical and Software Engineer** with a passion for building scalable web applications, WordPress themes, and AI-driven automation tools.
 I specialize in integrating cutting-edge technologies to enhance user experiences and optimize business processes.

 ## 🎯 Current Focus
 - Building AI-powered SaaS platforms